 Pricing on cruises will vary according to which cruise you’re taking.
 You can check T-Mobile’s site to see what your pricing will be.

-T-Mobile has fully absorbed Sprint into its operations, with existing Sprint customers able to keep their plans; presumably that applies to overseas travel as well, which means free unlimited texting and data at 2G speeds if the free Sprint Global Roaming is a part of your plan.
-To get new customers to join its wireless service, T-Mobile is offering four lines of unlimited data for $100 a month for a limited time, but that plan lacks the overseas benefits of T-Mobile Magenta: all you get is unlimited texting when you're overseas.
+T-Mobile has now owns Sprint, with existing Sprint customers able to keep their plans; presumably that applies to overseas travel as well, which means free unlimited texting and data at 2G speeds if the free Sprint Global Roaming is a part of your plan.

 Although Verizon’s network is based on CDMA — a technology that most of the world doesn’t support — the carrier offers coverage to its customers all over the world.
 But where you travel significantly influences how much you’ll have to pay.